Expert Review

 “It carries over the old Q5’s platform and adds more in the way of electronic supports for the driver”

 The new Audi Q5 ought to be very safe, as it carries over the old Q5’s platform and adds more in the way of electronic supports for the driver.
-These can include the likes of the Adaptive Driving Assistant plus, which uses high-resolution map data and swarm data from other vehicles contributing to the cloud to assist with acceleration, maintaining speed and distance, as well as lane guidance, but as with many of the Q5’s safety systems, it’s on the options list, which seems pretty stingy.
+These include the likes of the Adaptive Driving Assistant plus, which uses high-resolution map data and swarm data from other vehicles contributing to the cloud to assist with acceleration, maintaining speed and distance, as well as lane guidance.
+But as with many of the Q5’s safety systems, it’s on the options list, which seems pretty stingy.

 Expert rating: 4/5